Guide to mortgages for self-employed people

 - Self-employed applicants may need to save for a larger deposit to increase their choice and chance of acceptance

-- If you're self-employed and looking for a mortgage, London & Country's fee-free, expert advisers can help find deals that are right for your circumstances.
-Request a call back or phone 0800-073-1959
+- If you're self-employed and looking for a mortgage you may want to speak with an expert adviser that can help find deals that are right for your circumstances.

 If you're self-employed or a small business owner and you want to get on the property ladder, finding the right mortgage may prove difficult.

 The number of self-employed people in the UK was at its highest level in 40 years in 2014, according to the Office for National Statistics, so demand for self-employed mortgages is likely to be higher than ever.